java-wanted/jupik/02-syntax/SYNTAX.md

     - Create an array of one hundred integer numbers.

     - Assign the elements values from 100 up to 200 exclusive.

+### Switch

+There is the operator switch in Java.

+Solve the following issue:

+    - Receive the number of a month from a user.

+    - Prints the name of the month on a terminal.